 When designing a nursery setting up a safe and functional space is the top priority.
 From arranging the nursery furniture to adding clever nursery storage and setting up stations, the nursery layout determines how efficient the nursery will be.
-Here we are rounding up the best nursery layout ideas to help you make the most of your nursery floor space.
+Here we are sharing the best nursery layout ideas to help you make the most of your nursery floor space.

 When choosing the perfect nursery layout for your baby's room,